ZhukovWang/PodcastDownloadManager/README.md

 ### download

-Download the podcast newly release before a specific date.
+Download the podcast newly release after a specific date.
 Use [aria2](https://aria2.github.io/).

 I know this is stupid, so when this have a gui, will change to a list can check download items.